Severe Asthma Service

 Please ask your GP for a referral to our service.

 Research is vital in the development of better treatments, diagnostic tests and improved patient care.
-The Nottingham Respiratory Research Unit has a wide portfolio of research in asthma, from basic science at a cellular level, through clinical and onto the epidemiological and genetic background of asthma.
+The NIHR Nottingham Biomedical Research Centre has a wide portfolio of research into respiratory diseases including asthma, from basic science at a cellular level, through clinical and onto the epidemiological and genetic background of asthma.

-This important research can only take place if people with asthma volunteer to help.
+Our vital research can only take place if people with asthma volunteer to take part.

 We are grateful to all those people who have given up their time to take part in studies.
 We would also like to invite anyone who has not taken part but who may be interested to contact us.